gambitph/Titan-Framework/README.md

 Titan Framework allows theme and plugin developers to create a admin pages, options, meta boxes, and theme customizer options with just a few simple lines of code.

+#### Updates
+* The Titan awakens again!
+We apologize for not updating as of late, and our apologies as well to those that contributed but has not had their contributions integrated into the system!
+We are in the process of sifting through issues, backlogs and requests.

 #### Features
 * Makes development unbelievably easy
 * Built with optimization in mind